 Therapeutic clinical research study: As defined by Center for Medicare and Medicaid Services, the principal purpose of a therapeutic trial is to test whether the intervention potentially improves the participant’s health outcomes and is not exclusively designed to test toxicity or disease pathophysiology.

 Drug: Includes any drug, biological, botanical, or other substance used in the clinical investigation as named in the protocol, as further described in Organization Policy 103.19(a).

 Principles and Procedures:

-- A physician-investigator must participate in the consent process for therapeutic clinical research studies involving any of the following:
+A physician-investigator or an APP-investigator must participate in the consent process for therapeutic clinical research studies involving any of the following:

 - A study drug or medication that is (i) not approved for over-the-counter (OTC) use, or (ii) is approved for OTC use but is not used according to its labeled instructions;

 - A device that is being studied under an (Investigational Device Exemption) IDE (does not apply to studies that are IDE exempt or non-significant risk, unless clinical consent for the device would be required);